exu/go-workshops/README.md

-There is no README.md for ([code for: Shooting Yourself In The Foot](https://github.com/exu/go-workshops/tree/master/999-shooting-yourself-in-the-foot)) use %!s(MISSING) link to follow code examples
+There is no README.md for Shooting Yourself In The Foot use ([code for: Shooting Yourself In The Foot](https://github.com/exu/go-workshops/tree/master/999-shooting-yourself-in-the-foot)) link to follow code examples